Favicon Guide

 Consider Dark Mode

 Many browsers now support dark themes.
 Make sure your favicon works well against both light and dark backgrounds.
-For more SEO and website optimization guidance, check out MetaTagPro for meta tag optimization.
+Keep an eye on how colors shift across modes and adjust your palette so the icon remains legible.

 File Formats Explained